 Chillva Market Phuket is the latest and definitely the best young night market on the island… Everyone loves those night markets and Thai teenagers more than everyone else, especially this new trend of making use of old containers!
 Every town in Thailand seem to have a surprising amount of those weekend or night chill-out places and they are always packed.
-(Note that this Chillva Market is not to be mistaken with the new Phuket Floating Market located in Kathu few kilometre away which is a big bigger but mostly deserted.)… (read more)
+(Note that this Chillva Market is not to be mistaken with the new Phuket Floating Market in Kathu few kilometre away which is a big bigger but mostly deserted.)… (read more)

-Phuket Walking Street and weekend market is called ‘Lard Yai’ by the locals and is now the most popular attraction in Phuket Town.
+Phuket Walking Street weekend market also called ‘Lard Yai’ by the locals and is now the most popular attraction in Phuket Town.
 This weekend street market was an instant success wasn’t long to catch up, denoting a need for something to happen in Thalang Road, the historical part of town.
-Night markets are not new to Phuket Town, the original Phuket Weekend Market (Talad Tai Rod) located on the outskirt of town near Central Festival has always been a very popular weekend destination but what is on sale over there is not as fun nor creative as the Phuket Walking Street (The weekend market sells a lot of copy tee shirts and cheap jeans). (read more)
+Night markets are not new to Phuket Town, the original Phuket Weekend Market (Talad Tai Rod) on the outskirt of town near Central Festival has always been a very popular weekend destination but what is on sale over there is not as fun nor creative as the Phuket Walking Street (The weekend market sells a lot of copy tee shirts and cheap jeans). (read more)

 Phuket Weekend Market (Naka Market) is the name given by tourists to this overgrown Phuket town night bazaar, while Thai call it ‘Talad Tairod’, which literally means ‘Car Boot Sale’.
 ‘Naka Market’ seems to be the most popular name lately.
-‘Phuket Chatuchak’ is also used, by reference to the giant week end market in Bangkok.
+‘Phuket Chatuchak’ is also used, by reference to the giant week-end market in Bangkok.
 So many names for one single market! (read more)

-A fun, young and creative little corner in Phuket Town, the Phuket Indy Market is a small lane off Dibuk Road, just next to the well known ‘Lemongrass Restaurant’, where youngsters display they creations to the public.
+A fun, young and creative little corner in Phuket Town, the Phuket Indy Market is a small lane off Dibuk Road, just next to the well-known ‘Lemongrass Restaurant’, where youngsters display they creations to the public.
 I must admit I didn’t know about it until this day. (read more)

 Born in France a long long time ago, I started to travel the world in my 20s and never stopped until I finally settled in Thailand in 1994.
-Then for the past 22 years, my passion for photography and my natural curiosity has taken me to every corner of Thailand, jumping frequently between Bangkok and Phuket and basically everywhere I could go.
+Then for the past 23 years, my passion for photography and my natural curiosity has taken me to every corner of Thailand, jumping frequently between Bangkok and Phuket and basically everywhere I could go.
 I run 2 blogs: Phuket101.net and BangkokUndercover.com, I also manage 30 online travel guides in Asia and beyond, including Phuket.com, Bangkok.com and Bali-Indonesia.com